A topic from the subject of Inorganic Chemistry in Chemistry.

 Main Concepts:

-• Kinetic vs. Thermodynamic Control: HSAB theory predicts that reactions between hard acids and hard bases will typically be kinetically controlled, while reactions between soft acids and soft bases will be thermodynamically controlled.
+• Kinetic vs. Thermodynamic Control: HSAB theory suggests that reactions between hard acids and hard bases are often kinetically controlled (fast reactions, determined by activation energy), while reactions between soft acids and soft bases are frequently thermodynamically controlled (favored by equilibrium constants, determined by stability of products).

 Hard and Soft Acids and Bases Experiment